Daniel Hovey's house on Tansey Lane

 Daniel Hovey

 Hovey’s first wife, Abigail Andrews, was born about 1618 in Norwich, Norfolkshire, England, the daughter of Capt.
-Robert Andrews owner of the ”Angel Gabriel” which sank in the Great Colonial Hurricane, and his wife Elizabeth.
+Robert and Elizabeth Andrews.
+Andrews was the owner of the ”Angel Gabriel” which sank in the Great Colonial Hurricane.

-In 1637 the town of Ipswich granted Daniel Hovey six acres of land on Muddy creek plus a one acre house lot on the South side of the Town River.
-In 1639 two lots were conveyed by William Holdred to “Daniel Hovey of Ipswich, planter,” and, also, one dwelling house built on the house lot and all the fencing belonging to both lots.
+In 1637, the town of Ipswich granted Daniel Hovey six acres of land on Muddy Creek plus a one-acre house lot on the South side of the Town River.
+In 1639 two lots were conveyed by William Holdred to “Daniel Hovey of Ipswich, planter,” including one dwelling house and all the fencing belonging to both lots.
 This was Daniel Hovey’s first known home.
-For many years it was the oldest house in Ipswich, eventually used as a barn until it burned in 1894.
+For many years it was the oldest house in Ipswich, and was eventually used as a barn until it burned in 1894.
 The address of the house at that location now is 52 Turkey Shore Road, built in 1895.

 Daniel Hovey's Wharf